ACCA-Imperial/SKPrime/README.md

     * This will put the SKPrime directory on your MATLAB search path.
 * See the `example.m` file for usage examples.
 * See the `example_accuracy.m` file for an accuracy test example.
+* See the `example_slitmap.m` file for a slitmap with the prime function.

 ### Contribution guidelines ###